-The appendix sets out the proposed Strategy for the next three years, including the basis of any broad assumptions used to produce the forecast.
+The appendix sets out the proposed strategy for the next four years, including the basis of any broad assumptions used to produce the forecast.

 Figures and assumptions used in this strategy are based upon the estimates reported elsewhere on this agenda.
-No allowance has been made in any of the figures for the effects of the sale of memorials scheme.